Westborough State Hospital

 Farming operations vastly expanded during the time, with Westborough’s acreage extending to 650 acres.
 3 The hospital believed that farm work provided relevant therapeutic opportunities, and provided a lower cost food source for patients.
 A stable, piggery and greenhouse were added circa 1910.

 Westborough Insane Hospital was renamed to Westborough State Hospital in 1907 as a result of a statewide renaming initiative.
 3

-By the 1930’s, Westborough featured bacteriological, chemical and pathological laboratories, X-ray, physiotherapy and surgical departments, hydrotherapy and occupational therapy for patients.
-3 There were also outpatient clinics in Boston, Framingham, Marlboro and Waltham.
-An auditorium, designed to match the neighbouring Codman Building in the Colonial Revival style, was built in 1931-32 at the cost of $85,000 and included seating for 1,000, a bowling alley and a pool room.
+By the 1930s, Westborough featured bacteriological, chemical and pathological laboratories, X-ray, physiotherapy and surgical departments, hydrotherapy and occupational therapy for patients.
+3 There were also outpatient clinics in Boston, Framingham, Marlboro, and Waltham.
+An auditorium, designed to match the neighboring Codman Building in the Colonial Revival style, was built in 1931-32 at the cost of $85,000 and included seating for 1,000, a bowling alley and a pool room.
 16 It was followed by a $59,000 laundry building and a $257,000 nurse’s home in 1934.
 14

 By 1945, Westborough was bursting at the seams.
 Its resident population was 1,730, well over its capacity of 1,332, and there were only 239 staff members, including nurses, with 210 vacancies because of World War II.
 3 Many of the buildings were overcrowded and some, such as the female ward, were noted as firetraps.
 12 By 1950, there were 2,100 patients and 800 staff.
 The state had recommended that the following be done to rectify the severe overcrowding situation: